 Get Scientific at the Caracol Museum

 If you’re more a science-person than a historian, then check the Caracol (“Snail”) Museum, with its wide variety of science-themed exhibits.
 From dinosaurs to global warming, drinking water to life under the sea, a diverse array of material is covered and explained in this new, modern museum.
 While it is certainly ideal for kids, there’s plenty on offer for adults to enjoy as well.

 This main avenue is the perfect place to shop and stock up on memorable souvenirs.
 Whether you’re after amusingly tacky (think massive Mexican hats) or stylish and smooth (gorgeous dresses and snazzy shirts), you’re bound to find what you’re looking for on this bustling street.
 Lopez Mateos is situated conveniently close to the pier, meaning you can check it out while killing time before reboarding your ship.

 Tour the Local Vineyards

 The region just north of the city of Ensenada is known as the “Valle de Guadalupe.”
-Not only is it stunning, but it also contains more than seventy-five wineries.
-A planned getaway from the city will include tastings, tours, and gourmet meals.
+Not only is it stunning, but it also contains more than 100 wineries.
+A planned getaway from the city will include wine tastings, tours, and gourmet meals.
 The wine is universally-acclaimed, and the experience as a whole is unforgettable.

 Hit The Countryside on an ATV